k8w/tsrpc/README.md

 # TSRPC

-A TypeScript RPC framework with runtime type checking and binary encoding.
+A TypeScript RPC framework with runtime type checking and binary serialization.

 ## Features
 - Runtime type checking
-- Binary encoding based on TypeScript type definition
+- Binary serialization
+- Pure TypeScript, without any decorater or other language
-- HTTP, WebSocket, and more protocols supported
+- HTTP / WebSocket / and more protocols...
-- JSON compatible, prune excess properties automatically
+- Optional backward-compatibility to JSON
-- High performance and stable, verified by billions of online users
+- High performance and reliable, verified by services over 100,000,000 users

 ## Usage
 Docs and examples are coming soon...